What does the IFR mean for people using a card for everyday purchases?

 Interchange Fees and the Interchange Fee Regulation

-The PSR is the main competent authority for the monitoring and enforcement of the UK Interchange Fee Regulation (IFR), monitoring compliance with all provisions of the IFR including caps and business rules.
+The PSR is the lead authority for the monitoring and enforcement of the UK Interchange Fee Regulation (IFR), monitoring compliance with all provisions of the IFR including caps and business rules.

 The IFR mainly imposes requirements on payment card schemes and issuing and acquiring PSPs.
 Following EU Withdrawal, the IFR is now retained UK law, which applies in the UK as amended by the Interchange Fee (Amendment) (EU Exit) Regulations 2019.
 Consumer cross-border card payments between the UK and EU (or any other third country), where either the acquirer or issuer is based outside the UK’s jurisdiction, are no longer subject to the interchange fee caps established under either the UK IFR or EU IFR.